hashicorp/terraform-provider-azurerm/website/docs/r/kusto_cosmosdb_data_connection.html.markdown

 The following arguments are supported:

-* `cluster_name` - (Required) The name of the Kusto cluster.
+* `cosmosdb_container_id` - (Required) The name of an existing container in the Cosmos DB database.
 Changing this forces a new Kusto Cosmos DB Connection to be created.

-* `cosmosdb_account_id` - (Required) The resource ID of the Cosmos DB account used to create the data connection.
-Changing this forces a new Kusto Cosmos DB Connection to be created.

-* `cosmosdb_container` - (Required) The name of an existing container in the Cosmos DB database.
-Changing this forces a new Kusto Cosmos DB Connection to be created.

-* `cosmosdb_database` - (Required) The name of an existing database in the Cosmos DB account.
-Changing this forces a new Kusto Cosmos DB Connection to be created.

-* `database_name` - (Required) The name of the database in the Kusto cluster.
+* `kusto_database_id` - (Required) The name of the database in the Kusto cluster.
 Changing this forces a new Kusto Cosmos DB Connection to be created.

 * `location` - (Required) The Azure Region where the Data Explorer should exist.
 Changing this forces a new Kusto Cosmos DB Connection to be created.